'74–'75: Critical reception

-James Masterton described "'74–'75" as a "gently strummed song" in his weekly UK chart commentary in Dotmusic.
+In his weekly UK chart commentary in Dotmusic, James Masterton described "'74–'75" as a "gently strummed song".
 A reviewer from Music Week rated it three out of five, adding, "Commercially alternative with a capital C, this laid-back, rootsy, countrified single drifts through the ears pretty agreeably.
 Expect a positive response from nostalgic radio programmers."
 Rob Ross of Popdose called it "emotionally-charged and poignant."
-Michael Hamm of The Guardian said the song was a "masterful piece of mass market soft-pop songwriting."
+Michael Hann of The Guardian said the song was a "masterful piece of mass market soft-pop songwriting."
+John Robinson from NME declared it as "an already near-classic AOR swoon which finds the redoubtable Peele, his quaintly named chums Steve Potak, Doug, George, and the brothers Connell sifting through their high school graduation year books and checking the sideburns.
+And — sniff, parp — haven't we all changed?"
 American magazine Trouser Press described it as "so sweet [it] borders on cloying".